JakeYu1212/Notes/ThePowerofHabit.md

 My first act of free will shall be to believe in free will.

 Later, he would famously write that the will to believe is the most important ingredient in creating belief in change.
 And that one of the most important methods for creating that belief was habits.
 Habits, he noted, are what allow us to "do a thing with difficult the first time, but soon do it more and more easily, and finally, with sufficient practice, do it semi-mechanically, or with hardly any consciousness at all."
-Once we choose who we want to be, peoplr grow "to the way in which they have been exercised, just as a sheet of paper or a coat, once creased or folded, tends to fall forever afterward into the same identical folds."
+Once we choose who we want to be, people grow "to the way in which they have been exercised, just as a sheet of paper or a coat, once creased or folded, tends to fall forever afterward into the same identical folds."

 If you believe you can change — if you make it a habit — the change becomes real.
 This is the real power of habit: the insight that your habits are what you choose them to be.
 Once that choose occurs — and becomes automatic — it's not only real, it starts to seem inevitable, the thing, as James wrote, that bears "us irresistibly toward our destiny, whatever the latter may be."

 The way we habitually think of our surroundings and ourselves create the worlds that each of us inhabit.
-"There are thest two young fish swimming along and they happen to meet an older fish swimming the other way, who nods at them and says 'Morning, boys.
+"There are these two young fish swimming along and they happen to meet an older fish swimming the other way, who nods at them and says 'Morning, boys.
 How's the water?'" the writer David Foster Wallace told a class of graduating college students in 2005.
 "And the two young fish swim on for a bit, and then eventually one of them looks over at the other and goes 'What the hell is water?'"

 The water is habits, the unthinking choices and invisible decisions that surround us every day — and which, just by looking at them, become visible again.